-The histogram of oriented gradients is based on a calculation of gradients calculated over the image.
+The histogram of oriented gradients is based on gradients calculated over the image.
 The gradients are calculated in small cells over the image.

 Pretrained convolutional neural networks can have features like common extractors.
 In most cases, they extract much more useful information as they can be trained for specific extraction tasks.